NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/01_aop_intro_gee_py/Intro_AOP_Datasets_GEE_Python.md

     ['2021_GRSM_5', '2021_HEAL_4', '2021_JERC_6', '2021_JORN_4', '2021_MCRA_2', '2021_OAES_5', '2021_OSBS_6', '2021_SJER_5', '2021_SOAP_5', '2021_SRER_4']

-We can also look for data for a specified site - for example look at all the years of AOP SDR data available for a given site.
+We can also look for data for a specified site - for example look at all the years of AOP reflectance (001) data available for a given site.

 ```python